wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-get-started-defender-endpoint/includes/introduction.md

-Imagine you’re the security analyst for a medium-sized organization.
+Imagine you're the security analyst for a medium-sized organization.
 Your team is interested in purchasing Microsoft Defender for Endpoint.
 Your organization is already using Microsoft Endpoint Manager to manage devices, but now you want to pilot a few devices with Microsoft Defender for Endpoint before onboarding the rest.
-So, you’ve decided to learn about the onboarding process for Microsoft Defender for Endpoint to find out how it can help you to meet your needs.
+So, you've decided to learn about the onboarding process for Microsoft Defender for Endpoint to find out how it can help you to meet your needs.

 By the end of this module, you'll be able to: